 WHAT ARE COMMON SYMPTOMS BEFORE A ROOT CANAL?

 Patients may experience a variety of different symptoms before needing a root canal.
 As mentioned above, sensitivity to hot and cold is a common symptom because there is often a hole leading from the outside of the tooth to the pulp.
 Patients may also experience pain when eating.
 There may be visible changes around the tooth.
 For example, patients may notice a broken or cracked tooth, swollen gums, darker gum appearance, or the appearance of pimples around the affected tooth.
 Call our dentists today if you experience any of these symptoms or are worried you may need a root canal.

-WHAT IS A ROOT CANAL?
+WHAT IS THE DIFFERENCE BETWEEN A SURGICAL NON-SURGICAL ROOT CANAL?

-HOW IS A ROOT CANAL PERFORMED?
+DOES A ROOT CANAL HURT?

 No, a root canal should not hurt.
 You may feel pressure and slight discomfort during your root canal, but it should not be painful.
 Our dentists at Boulder Dental Designs use various sedation techniques to make you comfortable during the procedure.
 Our dentists may use laughing gas, sedation pills, and conscious sedation.
 If you are worried about pain or discomfort during the process, please call our office to learn more about our sedation techniques.

 A non-surgical root canal procedure can improve the function and appearance of your smile.
 For more information about non-surgical root canals or to schedule an appointment, please call our office.